Bioinformatics-Research-Network/Skill-Assessment-Tutorial/README.md

 ### The BRN Skill Assessment Interface

-Since I am helping you along with this skill assessment, we will need a way to talk to eachother 💬.
+Since I am helping you with this skill assessment, we will need a way to talk to eachother 💬.
 Fortunately, GitHub provides **Pull Requests** which will allow us to communicate. **Navigate** to the "Pull requests" tab and click the one called "Feedback".
 You should see a welcome message from me 🤖.

 Using the pull request comments, you can issue **bot commands** which perform various tasks.
 The welcome message lists the ones that are available to you in this skill assessment.